 The Bachelor's programme Mechanical Engineering is a multi-faceted, future-proof university programme, during which you will learn to convert technical knowledge into practical solutions for today’s problems.

 As of the 2017-2018 academic year this programme will be completely English-taught.
-Until then the programme is partly Dutch-taught.

 A BROAD ENGINEERING STUDY

 If you enjoy searching for engineering solutions for all sorts of contemporary problems and want to lay a broad foundation for this, Mechanical Engineering is probably right up your street.
 A mechanical engineer designs, improves and maintains machines, buildings or processes.
-Although mechanical engineering is one of the oldest disciplines, you will discover that today’s modern technologies are all connected with, and dependet on, mechanical engineering.
+Although mechanical engineering is one of the oldest disciplines, you will discover that today’s modern technologies are all connected with, and depending on, mechanical engineering.
 As a mechanical engineer you may eventually find yourself in any of a wide range of sectors and positions, from civil and aeronautical engineering to biomedical sciences or nano-technology.

 WHAT IS MECHANICAL ENGINEERING?